Full Form of BCA: Meaning, Career Scope, and Real-Life Insights You Need to Know

 2. BCA in Data Science

-Focuses on data analysis and machine learning basics.
+Focus on data analysis and visualization.

 3. BCA in Cyber Security